Henry Sosa

-Henry Sosa Esther (born July 28, 1985) is a Dominican professional baseball pitcher for the Marineros de Carabobo of the Venezuelan Major League.
+Henry Sosa Esther (born July 28, 1985) is a Dominican professional baseball pitcher for the Tigres de Quintana Roo of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Houston Astros, in the KBO League (KBO) for the Kia Tigers, Nexen Heroes, LG Twins, and SK Wyverns, and in the Chinese Professional Baseball League (CPBL) for the Fubon Guardians and Rakuten Monkeys.

 Career

 San Francisco Giants

 Sosa was signed as an amateur free agent by the San Francisco Giants on April 23, 2004.
 He began his professional career in 2006 with the rookie-level Arizona League Giants.
-With them, he went 2-1 with a 3.90 ERA in nine games (six starts).
+With them, he went 2–1 with a 3.90 ERA in nine games (six starts).
 He also struck out 41 batters in 321/3 innings.
 In 2007, he played for the San Jose Giants and Augusta Greenjackets.
-He went 6-0 with a 0.73 ERA in 13 games (10 starts) with the Greenjackets and 5-5 with a 4.38 ERA in 14 starts with the Giants.
-He went a combined 11-5 with a 2.58 ERA in 27 games (24 starts).
+He went 6–0 with a 0.73 ERA in 13 games (10 starts) with the Greenjackets and 5–5 with a 4.38 ERA in 14 starts with the Giants.
+He went a combined 11–5 with a 2.58 ERA in 27 games (24 starts).
 In 1252/3 innings, he struck out 139 batters.
 He also played for the Estrellas de Oriente of the Dominican Winter League that year.
-For the San Jose Giants and Augusta Greenjackets in 2008, he went a combined 3-4 with a 4.21 ERA in 572/3 innings.
+For the San Jose Giants and Augusta Greenjackets in 2008, he went a combined 3–4 with a 4.21 ERA in 572/3 innings.
 He played only two games with Augusta.

 Houston Astros

-On July 19, 2011 Sosa was traded to the Houston Astros along with Jason Stoffel for infielder Jeff Keppinger.
-He made his Major League debut on August 10, 2011 against the Arizona Diamondbacks.
+On July 19, 2011, Sosa was traded to the Houston Astros along with Jason Stoffel for infielder Jeff Keppinger.
+He made his Major League debut on August 10, 2011, against the Arizona Diamondbacks.
 He started the game and allowed four runs in six innings to pick up the loss.
 His first win was recorded when he allowed one run in six innings against the San Francisco Giants on August 25.
-In 10 starts he was 3-5 with a 5.23 ERA.
+In 10 starts he was 3–5 with a 5.23 ERA.